lakshya8066/katacoda-scenarios/quiz1/step1.md

  It is `1.8.1` and in order to run a multi node cluster, we need minikube 1.10.1 or higher as specified in the [docs](https://minikube.sigs.k8s.io/docs/tutorials/multi_node/).

-To update minikube to the latest:
+We need to update minikube to the latest version.

  Download the binary using curl: